mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...noke...
-- Numeric Cartouche: [... nena open kipisi en ...]
+- Numeric Cartouche: [... nena open kipisi e ...]
 - Abbreviated Cartouche: [... kipisi ...]
 - Abbreviation #~: ...ok
 - The percentage indicator always occurs at the end of the numeric expression, so it always receives the final **-n**.